What Are a Juvenile’s Rights in California?

 When a police officer takes a minor to a detention officer at a juvenile facility, he or she has the duty of informing the minor’s parent or guardian of what is occurring.
 A minor also has the right to make two phone calls after he or she has been arrested.
 One call may be made to the minor’s parent, guardian, relative or employer.
 The second call may be made to an attorney.

 Juvenile Lawyers Serving Solano County, California

-At our firm, we offer a free case evaluation with an experienced Solano County juvenile defense lawyer who can review your child’s charges and determine what can be done to protect his or her rights and help you obtain a favorable case outcome.
+At our firm, we offer a free case evaluation with our experienced Solano County juvenile defense lawyers who can review your child’s charges and determine what can be done to protect his or her rights and help you obtain a favorable case outcome.